 Massachusetts Maritime Academy in Buzzards Bay, MA

 The Massachusetts Maritime Academy offers a student chapter of the National Institute for Automotive Service Excellence.
-According to U.S. News & World Report's 2017 report, the Massachusetts Maritime Academy is tied for #18 in the regional north rankings of colleges and tied at #3 as a top public school in the region.
-The total undergraduate enrollment is nearly 1,700 students, and the Maritime Academy has a 17:1 student to faculty ratio.
+According to U.S. News & World Report's 2020 report, the Massachusetts Maritime Academy is ranked at #4 in the regional north rankings of colleges and at #3 as a top public school in the region.
+The total undergraduate enrollment is nearly 1,700 students, and the Maritime Academy has a 16:1 student to faculty ratio.
 The school's marine engineering (M-Eng) program prepares students for engineering officer careers in the United States Merchant Marines.
 Before graduation, M-Eng students must take examinations given by the United States Coast Guard to qualify as a third assistant engineer, steam, motor, and gas turbine, unlimited horsepower, with the ultimate goal of reaching chief engineer.

 Top Marine Engineering Schools